hannousse/Semantic-Scholar-Evaluation/README.md

 # Semantic-Scholar-Evaluation
 This project investigate the coverage and the role of Semantic Scholar (S2) search engine in condunting secondary studies in software engineering.

-For the execution of scripts, you have to download the S2 corpus from http://api.semanticscholar.org/corpus/download/ and put it in the following path: data/sscholardump/.
+For the execution of scripts, you have:

+1. download the latest S2 corpus from http://api.semanticscholar.org/corpus/download/ and put it in the following path: data/sscholardump/.
+2. install all required packages from requiremnts.txt file.

 The project contains 4 main folders: